How to use the min() function in Python

 print(f"Distance: {((closest_city[1][0] - current_location[0])**2 + (closest_city[1][1] - current_location[1])**2)**0.5:.2f} degrees")

-• The key argument is assigned a lambda function that computes the Euclidean distance between the current_location and each city's coordinates.
+• The key parameter is set to a lambda function that calculates the Euclidean distance between the current_location and each city's coordinates.

 Finding optimal investment using min()